ErwinJr2/ErwinJr2/docs/manual/intro.rst

 Introduction
 ===============

-OneDQ is a corss-platform software with a combination of:
+OneDQ is a cross-platform software with a combination of:

-1. A C library for solving 1D quantum problem and correlated thermal and electrical problems
+1. a C library for solving 1D quantum problem and the related thermal and electrical problems;
-2. A Python interface for the C library
+2. a Python interface for the C library;
-3. A set of Python modules for loading, saving, organizing, solving quantum eigen-states in semiconductor quantum wells or super lattices, and calculating relevant physics parameters for these states, especially for quantum cascade laser (QCL) design purposes.
+3. a set of Python modules for loading, saving, organizing, solving quantum eigen-states in semiconductor quantum wells or super lattices, and calculating relevant physics parameters for these states, especially for quantum cascade laser (QCL) design purposes;
-4. A GUI front-end interface for the above Python modules
+4. a GUI front-end interface for the above Python modules.

-The C library is based on ANSI C and is tested using gcc(under Linux and MacOS) and visual studio(on windows).
-It also has optional openmp support for parallel computing if the environment supports.
+The C library is based on ANSI C and is tested using GCC (under Linux and MacOS) and Visual Studio (on Windows).
+It also has optional OpenMP support for parallel computing if the environment supports.

 The C library Python interface is based on :py:mod:`ctypes` in standard Python library and